VladDinescu/PolicyExpert/README.md

 some SOLID principles.

 This has been quite the fun experience for me!
-Managed to learn a new way of developing front end tests, and make it so in a more elegant and efficient fashion.
+Managed to learn about and implement in a new more efficient and cleaner way of developing front end tests!
-I thank you Vangelisz for this great learning opportunity!
+I thank you Vangelisz for this challenge and great learning opportunity!

 Enjoy!